cloudera/hue/docs/sdk/sdk.md

 ### Install that app

-As you'll discover if you look at calculator's <tt>setup.py</tt>, Hue uses a distutils <tt>entrypoint</tt> to register applications.
-By installing the calculator package into Desktop's python virtual environment, you'll install a new app.
+As you'll discover if you look at calculator's <tt>setup.py</tt>, HUE uses a distutils <tt>entrypoint</tt> to register applications.
+By installing the calculator package into HUE's python virtual environment, you'll install a new app.
 The "app_reg.py" tool manages the applications that are installed